 And you can whittle down events by time and location, or search through hotels and restaurants.

-Overall, most of the interface elements have been transformed for a full Material Theme look.
+Overall, most of the interface elements have been transformed to match with Google's latest evolution of Material Design.
 But there's still one thing missing compared to the Maps version we saw at I/O: the new For You bottom tab with its personal recommendations and scores isn't live yet.
 Google said it would be rolling out over the "next few months" so we may have to wait a little longer to see it.